-- a) Description of the implementation of the security requirements described in this Outsourcing Standard and the CJIS Security Policy. - b) Security Training - c) Guidelines for documentation of security violations - d) Standards for the selection, supervision, and separation of personnel with access to CHRI.
+- a) Description of the implementation of the security requirements described in this Outsourcing Standard and the CJIS Security Policy. - b) Security Training - c) Guidelines for documentation of security violations - i.
+Develop and maintain a written incident reporting plan to address security events, to include violations and incidents.
+(See the CJIS Security Policy) - ii.
+A process in place for reporting security violations. - d) Standards for the selection, supervision, and separation of personnel with access to CHRI.
 If the Contractor is using a corporate policy, it must meet the requirements outlined in this Outsourcing Standard and the CJIS Security Policy.
 If the corporate policy is not this specific, it must flow down to a level where the documentation supports these requirements.

-(Security and Management Control Outsourcing Standard for Channelers, November 6, 2014, 3.0 Responsibilities of the Contractor, 3.03, p.
-8.)
+(Security and Management Control Outsourcing Standard for Non-Channelers, May 2014, 3.0 Responsibilities of the Contractor, 3.03, p.
+7.)